• Skip to main content

 Drill #2: Indoor Dot Torture

 Dot torture is one of my favorite all-time drills.
-It’s effective, trains multiple skills, and allows you to get a good amount of training in just 50 rounds of ammo.
-Dot Torture is shot from relatively close range, and these features make it a great indoor gun range drill.
+It’s effective, trains multiple skills, and gives you plenty of training in just 50 rounds of ammo.
+Dot Torture is shot from a relatively close range, and these features make it a great indoor gun range drill.

 There is one issue though… you have to draw from the holster for several portions of the drill.
 Drawing is typically not kosher at an indoor shooting range.
 To solve this, we can modify the drill to erase drawing from the curriculum and replace it with other skills.